mjpclab/react-tabber/README.md

 <ReactTabber option1="value1" option2="value2"/>
 ```
 ## Behavior Properties
-`tabs`
+`entries`
-Specify tabs you want to render as a tab, should be an array of rendering items, which has property `label`, `panel` and optional `key`.
+Specify tab entries you want to render as a tab, should be an array of rendering items, which has property `label`, `panel` and optional `key`.
 `label` will be shown on tab label container. `panel` is the content of the tab. `key` is used to identify different tab labels and panels.

 `keyboardSwitch`